lockss/lockss-rtd-portal/docs/migration/configuring2.rst

             *  If you enter :kbd:`N` for "no", you will have to manually and accurately enter a number of values reflecting your LOCKSS 1.x configuration (instead of the values being imported directly from your copied LOCKSS 1.x configuration file).

          b.
-Follow the instructions in the following section in the |MANUAL|:
+Follow the instructions in the following sections in the |MANUAL|:

             *  |TAB| Section |CONFIGURE_CHAPTER|.4.1 (:external+lockss-manual:ref:`Hostname`)